vanillaSlice/the-mono/learning/development/the-pragmatic-programmer/README.md

   * Estimate subtasks
   * Give a range of numbers (best, worst, and likely cases)
 * Iterate the schedule with code

+## Chapter Three: The Basic Tools

+* Keep knowledge in plain text
+* Use the power of command shells
+* Achieve editor fluency
+* Always use version control
+* Debugging
+  * Fix the problem, not the blame
+  * Don't panic
+  * Write a failing test before fixing code
+  * Read the damn error message
+  * Rubber duck, talk people through the problem and you'll likely reveal a solution
+  * It's unlikely to be a system fault, it's likely your application code
+  * Don't assume you've fixed it, prove it
+* Learn a text manipulation language